François-Joseph-Victor Broussais: Works

-In 1808 he published his Histoire des phlegmasies ou inflammations chroniques; and in Examen de la doctrine médicale généralement adopte, which brought the opposition of the medical faculty of Paris; In 1828 he published a work De l'irritation et de la folie.
+In 1808 he published his Histoire des phlegmasies ou inflammations chroniques [History of phlegmasias or chronic inflammations]; and in Examen de la doctrine médicale généralement adopte [Examination of the generally adopted medical doctrine], which brought the opposition of the medical faculty of Paris.
+In 1828 he published a work De l'irritation et de la folie [On irritation and madness].
 When he became ill with indigestion, Broussais applied 50–60 leeches throughout his body approximately 15 times.

 Theory of medicine

 Disagreeing with many of his predecessors, such as Laennec, Bayle, and Louis, Broussais believed in the importance of physiology.
 He believed that diseases occurred when normal functions failed or were modified.
 Broussais' theory, known as medical physiology, argued that some diseases are just a result of irritation due to excitation or stimulation.
 This medical physiology became the most popular form of medical theory in Paris in the 19th century.
 It is believed that irritation then caused inflammation, which primarily occurred at the gastrointestinal tract in most diseases.
 Then, this irritation would pass to other organs "sympathetically".
 This led Broussais to believe that mild bloodletting could heal every illness.
 Broussais passionately advocated the use of leeches in bloodletting procedures, due to the belief that it was more gentle.
 With one particular patient, he prescribed around ninety leeches be placed over the body for this purpose.
 Additionally, Broussais believed that the ill were sthenic and needed to be prescribed sedatives.